Miki Glenn

-Mikaylah "Miki" Glenn enters her fifth season as a coach on the Fairmont State women's basketball staff.
+Mikaylah "Miki" Glenn enters her eighth season as a coach on the Fairmont State women's basketball staff.
 Glenn was promoted to Associate Head Coach in July of 2023.
 She joined Stephanie Anderson's staff on May 14, 2019.

 Glenn helped design game plans and create scouting reports for the Fighting Falcons over the past four seasons.
 Fairmont State women’s basketball concluded the 2022-23 campaign with the most wins in program history (23) since the 2012-13 season.
 Glenn coached Alyssa DeAngelo, who was garnered D2CCA All-Region, All-MEC First Team and MEC All-Tournament Team honors and Katy Darnell, who won the Commissioner's Heart & Hustle Award at the MEC Tournament and claimed All-MEC Second Team honors.